par7133/splash-bot-crawler/README.md

 # splash-bot-crawler

-Splash Bot creates galleries on the fly of your websites - GPL License 🔥
+Splash Bot creates splash on the fly of your websites - GPL License 🔥

 Feedback: posta@elettronica.lol